Step by Step Setup

 3. Name the track Decoder and remove the master bus.
 01_dec

-[!Tip:] Create all tracks with 64 channels by default and keep an eye on the routing.
+Create all tracks with 64 channels by default and keep an eye on routing.

 2. Set up decoder routing

-1. ICST AmbiPlugins Decoder in the FX window. open__FX_decoder
+1. Open ICST AmbiPlugins Decoder in the FX window. open__FX_decoder

-• Ambisonics Order (1st to 7th order) Dec-setting5.
-Run speaker test:
+• Ambisonics order (1st to 7th order) Dec-setting

 3. Create a Bformat master track

-• It leads both to the AmbiDecoder and in parallel to a binaural track.
+• Route it to the AmbiDecoder and in parallel to a binaural monitor track.

 4. Create a Bformat player track